845-425-8686 [email protected]

 How do I know if I have misaligned feet?

-Misalignment causes your anklebone/talus slides off your heel bone it causes a small space called your sinus tarsi to collapse.
+Misalignment causes your anklebone/talus to slide off your heel bone, slightly forward causing a small space called your sinus tarsi to collapse.
+This ultimately causes your foot to roll inward when you take a step.
 Misaligned feet are the cause of many symptoms including foot pain, knee pain, and hip pain and it is estimated that 45% of people suffer from it, but never get the correct diagnosis.

-If you suffer from the above conditions, consider coming in for a consultation to find out if you have misaligned feet.
+If you suffer from the above conditions, consider coming in for a consultation to find out if you have misaligned feet, and how Dr. Baldinger can help.

 What do you mean by "advanced procedures"?